bluebanquise/bluebanquise/resources/documentation/vocabulary.rst

   the list is empty %}
   {% endif %}

-Dictionarry
+Dictionary
 ^^^^^^^^^^^

-A dictionarry is simply a pack of other variables, defined under it (some kind of variables tree):
+A dictionary is simply a pack of other variables, defined under it (some kind of variables tree):

 .. code-block:: yaml